AntonShalgachev/cocos-creator-bug-demo/README.md

 * Revert resulting node by pressing "Go Back" button in the 'Player' node Properties window

 #### Result: 'Player' node contains 2 identical PhysicsBoxCollider components with the same data (but data should be different)

+## anchor-handle-offset
+* Try to move joint anchor handle on the scene with the mouse (node 'Player')

+#### Result: After grabbing anchor with the mouse and moving it just a bit, the anchor jumps to the top-right of the mouse; then it has a constant offset from the mouse (seems like this offset is `nodeSize * 0.5`)